How to Lower the FPS of Your Airsoft Gun

 Tiny Tim is new to Airsoft and managed to find his way onto the RedWolf Airsoft website.
 He scrolls through 22 years worth of the most impeccably diverse selection of products.
 His eyes catch something he’s been wanting for the longest time and immediately makes the purchase.
-He realises that it was a little costly and that his significant other may not approve.
+He realizes that it was a little costly and that his significant other may not approve.
 He’s weighed out the options and finds believes the purchase is worth the 1 month of doing dishes, laundry, and possibly sleeping on the sofa.

 The very next day, Tiny Tim is at his local indoor Airsoft field, opening the box in front of his friends.
 It’s the RWA KG-9 AEG, a fantastic replica of an oldies bad-guy-gun.
 His first instinct is to chrono it.
 He is stunned by the outcome as it clocks in at 330 fps on 0.2g BBs, 10 fps over the field limit.
 Tiny Tim is very upset by the results but ponders how one can lower the FPS.
-Thankfully, there are a couple methods but only one is recommended.
+Thankfully, there are a couple of methods but only one is recommended.

-In this blog, we’re going to suggest a few ways one can go about lowering the FPS of your replica, briefly go over their pros and cons and finally, sum up why we will or won’t recommend that method.
+In this blog, we’re going to suggest a few ways one can go about lowering the FPS of your replica, briefly go over their pros and cons, and finally, sum up why we will or won’t recommend that method.
 You can cut the spring, use heavier BBs, buy a different replica altogether, purchase a velocity reducer or invest in a new spring.

 How to lower the FPS of AEGs and Spring Sniper Rifles

-Cutting the Spring:
+Cutting the Spring

 Since Tiny Tim is at his local field, he thinks about cutting the spring bit by bit which can lower the FPS.
 However, this takes time as you have to constantly disassemble, cut the spring and then reassemble your replica.
-If he wants to take the chance, he could cut a lot more than just one coil, but then you risk cutting too much off which could prevent the replica from functioning altogether.
-Different brands use different springs and coil tension so no one can really know how much coil you’ll have to snip to get the perfect fps.
+If he wants to take the chance, he could cut a lot more than just one coil, but then you risk cutting too off too much which could prevent the replica from functioning altogether.
+Different brands use different springs and coil tension so no one can really know how many coils you’ll have to snip to get the perfect fps.
 That being said, this is NOT one of the methods to lower the fps of your airsoft gun if you aren’t a technician.

-Using a heavier BB:
+Using a Heavier BB

 Yes, using heavier BBs will lower the FPS.
 Unfortunately, this doesn’t alter the energy output of the BBs.
 This can be measured in Joules.